 I am an Associate Professor and Coordinator of the Higher Education program at Florida State University (FSU), where I am also a Senior Research Associate with the Center for Postsecondary Success (CPS).
 In 2016, I founded the College Autism Network (CAN), a nonprofit organization linking varied stakeholders engaged in evidence-guided efforts to improve access, experiences, and outcomes for postsecondary students with autism.

 My research uses quantitative and qualitative methods to examine factors that shape college experiences and outcomes for student populations often overlooked within higher education, including transfer students (2012, 2014), adults (2016), students facing difficult life events (2015, 2016, 2017), and first-generation college students (2017).
 My most recent scholarship focuses on the ways personal characteristics and institutional environments affect college students on the autism spectrum (2017, 2018, 2019, 2020, 2021).

-My research on college student success has earned over $550,000 in grant funding from the National Science Foundation (NSF), the NASPA Foundation, the TG Public Benefit Program, and the Spencer Foundation.
-My work has been published in many of the field’s top-tier journals, including the Journal of Higher Education, Review of Higher Education, and the Journal of College Student Development.
+Collectively, these research projects have earned over $615,000 in grant funding from varied sources including the National Science Foundation (NSF), NASPA Foundation, TG Public Benefit Program, and Spencer Foundation.
+My 25 peer-reviewed articles have been published in many of the field’s top journals, including Educational Researcher, Journal of Higher Education, Journal of Autism and Developmental Disorders, Review of Higher Education, Journal of College Student Development, and AERA Open.